bee2805/GreenPath/README.md

 ### Climate News

 On the Climate News page, the user will be able to see current environmental news articles, which are being returned from an API call.
-API: [Live World Data](https://rapidapi.com/TheTellusProject/api/climate-news-feed/)
+API: [Climate News Feed](https://rapidapi.com/TheTellusProject/api/climate-news-feed/)

 ![image5](https://github.com/bee2805/GreenPath/blob/main/README_assets/Mockup4.png)